EU opens investigation into U.S. bioethanol subsidies

 The investigation follows a formal complaint by EU bioethanol industry association ePURE in October, which alleged that tax credits in the United States allow its exporters to cut their EU selling price by about 40 percent, EU diplomats said.

-If the EU authorities find evidence of unfair trade practices, it could result in import tariffs on millions of litres (gallons) of bioethanol imports from August 2012.
+If the EU authorities find evidence of unfair trade practices, it could result in import tariffs on millions of liters (gallons) of bioethanol imports from August 2012.

 "The EU has today initiated anti-subsidy and anti-dumping investigations into imports of bioethanol from the USA in order to establish if U.S. imports of bioethanol have an adverse effect on the European bioethanol industry," EU trade spokesman John Clancy said in a statement.